 Yes.
-If you are a Finalist who ranked Penn as one of your top twelve schools but you were not matched, Penn will automatically consider you in the Regular Decision process.
+If you are a Finalist who ranked Penn as one of your top fifteen schools but you were not matched, Penn will automatically consider you in the Regular Decision process.
 You do not need to submit any further materials other than a mid-year transcript (when it becomes available).
 You may also request your application to be considered during Early Decision through the Early Decision form on your Penn Applicant Portal.

 Yes, but only if you have not matched with a school that has a binding match commitment.
 In order to be considered for admission, you can use the QuestBridge Regular Decision Form to forward your QuestBridge application and additional documents to Penn.
 You must also submit the Penn Supplement which can be accessed through the Penn Applicant Portal after your application has been forwarded by QuestBridge.
 Students wishing to submit a Common Application with Supplement or a Coalition Application instead of their QuestBridge Application are welcome to do so.
 Essay topics for the Penn Supplement can be found here.

 Yes, absolutely!
 You may apply through either Early Decision or Regular Decision.
-If you apply through Early Decision using your QuestBridge application, you will need to submit the the Penn Supplement (available in your Penn Applicant Portal).
+If you apply through Early Decision using your QuestBridge application, you will need to submit the Penn Supplement (available in your Penn Applicant Portal).
 There will be an option for you to select that you are applying as an Early Decision candidate.
 If you apply through Regular Decision, you can use the QuestBridge Regular Decision Form to forward your QuestBridge application and additional documents to Penn.
 However, you must also submit the Penn Supplement which can be accessed through the Penn Applicant Portal after your application has been forwarded by QuestBridge.
 Essays for the Penn Supplement and can found here.
 Students may also apply to Penn using the Common Application with Penn Supplement, or the Coalition Application with Penn Supplement.

 Yes.
 You may apply either Early Decision or Regular Decision and you should follow all the standard guidelines for an applicant to Penn.